aatle/pyriak/README.md

 # pyriak
-An implementation of Entity Component System architecture for Python.
+A lightweight implementation of Entity Component System architecture for Python.

 Originally created August 2, 2022